surekha1790/tech-docs/Java-Interview/kafka.md

     producer:
       buffer-memory: 67108864
 ```

 - Increase producer parallelsim, concurrently publish messages and kafkatemple is threadsafe.

 ### * If you increase producer throughput, how do you prevent overwhelming consumers ?
 - There are chances that producer is producing many messages and consumers are unable to process them.
 - Monitor the situation first then take action accordingly.
 - If there are less consumers than partitions then increase partitions, so that concurrency will be increased
+- Back pressure the producer
+    * provide batch size so that once it is full producer will wait naturally.
+    * Use ratelimiter
+    * Use internal queue
+    * max.block.ms - wait for next buffer availability
 - async/parallel processing
 - May need to tweak the business logic where it is taking time like DB calls

+### * How does Kafka scale storage and retention?
+- Each partition is stored as appended log and divided into segments.
+- Old segments will be deleted based on retention period or compact them.